In-a-bit/inabit-remote/README.md

 # Approver App

-This standalone project is designed to be deployed on a remote site, enabling integration with Inabit.
+This standalone project is designed to be deployed on a user's own server, enabling integration with Inabit from remote.
 Its primary purpose is to facilitate the approval of pending transactions within a gated approvals flow.

 ## Functionality